 - The general licensing allocation applied to radio and television performances

-If a song earns a certain threshold of radio feature performance credits in a quarter, additional credits are then added to that song's total credits as Radio Feature Premium payments.
+If a song earns a certain threshold of feature performance credits in a quarter, additional credits are then added to that song's total credits as Audio Feature Premium payments.
 These payments recognize the increased value to the repertory of frequently performed songs.